precice/micro-manager/paper.md

 In addition to the two-scale heat conduction problem in @Desai2022micromanager, the Micro Manager has already been used in multiscale models of the human liver in which a lobule-scale continuum-biomechanical model is coupled to many cell-scale models [@Otlinghaus2022Liver].

 The Micro Manager is written in Python and hosted on [GitHub](https://github.com/precice/micro-manager).
 New versions are released and packaged for [PyPI](https://pypi.org/project/micro-manager-precice/).
 We recommend installing the Micro Manager via pip and running it directly on the command line or by calling its public methods.
-It is designed to work on all major Linux distributions which have Python 3.x support.
+It is designed to work on all major Linux distributions that have Python 3.x support.

 # Acknowledgements